SIGWROC/sigwroc/content/post/cccc-2023-events.md

 ## SIGWROC-Related Sessions at CCCC

 We put together a list of CCCC sessions that are related to WROC.
-Please contact Chris Lindgren (lindgren@vt.edu), if you’d like your panel added to the list.
+Please contact either Chris Lindgren (lindgren@vt.edu) or Cara Marta Messina (cmessina@jsu.edu), if you’d like your panel added to the list.

 ### J.36 Troublemakers in Transdisciplinary Coding Communities